Gravitational-wave astronomy requires population-informed parameter estimation: Pitfalls of parameter estimation

-As illustrated in Fig.~\ref{figure 1}, using the best-fit GWTC-3 population model~\cite{KAGRA:2021duu} from which we analyze detectable sources~\cite{Wolfe:2025yxu}, standard PE fails this test with significantly biased source parameter estimates.
+As illustrated in Fig.~\ref{figure 1}, using the best-fit GWTC-3 population model~\cite{KAGRA:2021duu} from which we analyze detectable sources~\cite{Wolfe:2025yxu}, standard PE fails this test with significant biases.
 Comparing the expected and actual coverage with one-sample Kolmogorov--Smirnov (KS) tests yields $p$-values~$\approx0$.
-This is an unsurprising---yet perhaps underappreciated---conclusion, because the astrophysical population and Bayesian prior do not match, but crucially it implies that standard PE results provide no guarantee on how well the source parameters are represented, which can lead to misinterpretations of those parameter estimates.
+This is an unsurprising---yet perhaps underappreciated---conclusion, because the source distribution and Bayesian prior do not match.
+But crucially, it implies that standard PE results provide no guarantee on how accurately the source parameters are inferred, which can bias astrophysical interpretations~\cite{Vitale:2017cfs, Fishbach:2019ckx, Zevin:2020gxf, Mandel:2021ewy}.